DeepRank/iScore/README.md

 mpiexec -n ${NPROC} iScore.predict.mpi
 ```

-The code will automatcially detect the path of the model.
+The code will automatically detect the path of the model.

 This binary will output the binary class and decision value of the conformations in the test set in a text file `iScorePredict.txt`.